 Two months post 04.09.10 Canterbury quake, magnitude 7.1, I drove west of Christchurch over Canterbury Plains to Darfield & Hororata, with views of snowy Southern Alps westwards, to coolpix quake damage.

-St John's Anglican Church, Hororata was fenced off with church website ads, defensive notices & beggar boxes for donations on the fence.
-On a fence gate outside the fenced off lychgate a notice told about halfwits stealing church stones to flog on the internet.
+St John's Anglican Church, Hororata was fenced off with church website adverts, defensive notices & beggar boxes for donations on the fence.
+On a fence gate outside the fenced off lychgate a notice castigated halfwits stealing church stones to sell on the internet.

 Before the quake we'd visited impressive, rural St John's, but post quake, fenced siege mentality, internet scum & begging put me off Hororata.
-Our Hororata coolpix trip was disappointing, as we couldn't see St John's properly & were insulted by patronising fence signage on the church siege fence.
+Our Hororata coolpix trip was disappointing, as we couldn't see St John's properly & we were irritated by signs on the church cordon fence.